dpretet/svut/README.md

 `UNIT_TEST_END
 ```

-TESTNAME is a string (optional), which will be displayed when test execution
+`TESTNAME` is a string, which will be displayed when test execution
 will start.
 Then you can use the macros provided to display information,
 warning, error and check some signals status and values.
 Each error found with
-macros increments an error counter which determine a testcase status.
+macros increments an error counter which determine a testsuite status.
 If the
-error counter is bigger than 0, the test is considered as failed.
+error counter is bigger than `0`, the test is considered as failed.

 A testsuite, comprising several `UNIT_TEST` is declared with another define: